mach-composer/mach-composer-cli/docs/src/howto/security/encrypt.md

-# Encrypt MACH configuration
+# Encrypt MACH Composer configuration

-A MACH configuration typically contains secrets that are configured on the components as well as secrets used to configure the integrations.
+A MACH Composer configuration typically contains secrets that are configured on the components as well as secrets used to configure the integrations.

-We recommend using [SOPS](https://github.com/mozilla/sops) to encrypt your MACH configuration files or a part of it.
+We recommend using [SOPS](https://github.com/mozilla/sops) to encrypt your MACH Composer configuration files or a part of it.

 ## Using SOPS
 #### Encrypting